May 22, 2020

 Boondocking preparation comes down to three main things: water, power and location.
 To maximize your dry camping experience, make sure to fill your freshwater and empty your grey and black water tanks.
 To conserve water for bathing, cleaning and cooking purposes, stock up on bottled water to stay hydrated and get as many long-lasting foods as you can.
 If you’re looking to stay far away from civilization for as long as possible, limit your water use when doing those daily tasks so you can stay among the trees.

-Each of our Thor Motor Coaches comes with an onboard generator, so make sure your tank is filled with fuel and you’ll be ready to camp.
+Every Thor Motor Coach comes with an onboard generator, so make sure your tank is filled with fuel and you’ll be ready to camp.
 It wouldn’t be a bad idea to bring some extra fuel along too, just in case.
 If your goal is to elongate your time of isolation, plenty of our motorhomes are prepped for solar, so you’ll have an additional source of power while out in the “boonies.”

-Now, not only is geographic location important, so is the strategic placement of your motorhome when you get there.
+Geographic location is important, but so is the strategic placement of your motorhome when you get there.
 For example, if it’s summertime you’ll want to look for a shady area instead of out where the sun can beat down on your RV.
 Always share your location with a trusted friend or family member via word of mouth or location app on your favorite device - just because you want to get away doesn’t mean you don’t want to be reached if needed.

 Discover Gemini Class C RUV here.